KianAbbasNejad/Nonlinear-Cobweb/README.md

 # Nonlinear-Cobweb
-This code calculates the following for a simple non-linear cobweb model:
+This script calculates the following for a simple non-linear cobweb model:
 1. Iteration Loop
 2. Time Series
 3. Bifurcation Diagram